dajevtic/wildfly-firebase-mechanism/README.md

-# Elytron security POC using firebase admin
+# Wildfly Elytron security POC using firebase admin

 This code is a proof-of-concept using Firebase Admin to authenticate users via a configured Firebase project.
 It has been tested on wildfly-preview-26.1.0.Final (EE9) and wildfly-26.1.0.Final (EE8).
 Have your firebase_credentials.json file ready and copy it into the configuration folder of your wildfly instance.
 Make sure its path matches the path in the configuration of the realm below.